• Home

 The form can be filled out online or downloaded and printed for your convenience.
 Once completed, save or scan the form to your computer and email it as an attachment to our office at LakeHuronCatholic@dol.ca.

 We also ask that parents attend an information session about the Sacrament of Baptism.
-The next Baptism Preparation Class will be held:
+The next Baptism Preparation Class is:

 These sessions are offered approximately every three months.
 Please let us know if you can attend by emailing the office at LakeHuronCatholic@dol.ca.